samuelneff/grunt-concat-depends/README.md

 ## Release History

+ * 2014-06-26   v0.5.1   Change all references to grunt-contrib-concat to grunt-contribut-concat-depends Add support for glob and dependency evaluation
  * 2014-03-21   v0.4.0   README updates.
 Output updates.
  * 2013-04-25   v0.3.0   Add option to process files with a custom function.
  * 2013-04-08   v0.2.0   Don't normalize separator to allow user to set LF even on a Windows environment.